drvinceknight/gt/_posts/2023-02-03-introducing-strategies-with-matching-pennies.md

 ---
 layout: post
-title:  "Introducting strategies with matching pennies"
+title:  "Introducing strategies with matching pennies"
+tags:
+    - strategies
 ---

 Today we mainly talked about what a strategy was: defining it as a way of